benjisidi/saltmarsh/Session 3 - TBC.md

 We destroy the skeletons and the alchemist. ([[Agevea]] cuts his head in half at the mouth).
 As he dies, the spirit disappears and the bones turn to dust.

 Each skeleton had a golden rib bone with runes on it.
-The runes on the
+The runes on them contain the necromantic spell that was binding their souls here from the spirit

-The alchemist
+The alchemist was wearing a bag of holding and carrying a small pebble engraved with tiny golden lines.
+We're not sure what it is for.

 In the hidden room is the
 - A book called [[Ye Secret of Ye Philosopher's Stone]]